Russell Wilson’s time with Broncos has gone from bad to worse

 But it’s hard to look at that score — 70-20 — and not think that Russell Wilson is the sports epitome of “be careful what you wish for.”

-The first three weeks of the 2023 season has only amplified Wilson’s nightmarish departure from Seattle, something that seemed close to impossible after the disaster that was last year.
+The first three weeks of the 2023 season have only amplified Wilson’s nightmarish departure from Seattle, something that seemed close to impossible after the disaster that was last year.

-After forcing his way out of Seattle and drawing boos from the Lumen Field crowd in the season opener, the Broncos QB watched his new team go 5-12 (4-11 with him as a starter) and give the Seahawks the fifth overall pick in the following draft.
+After forcing his way out of Seattle and drawing boos from the Lumen Field crowd in the season opener, the Broncos quarterback watched his new team go 5-12 (4-11 with him as a starter) and give the Seahawks the fifth overall pick in the following draft.

 It was a series of on-the-field, off-the-field and in-the-air embarrassments, with Wilson posting a career-low passer rating of 84.4 and career-high number of sacks taken (55) — all while being mocked nationally for exercising in the aisle of the plane while his teammates slept.